elastisys/compliantkubernetes/docs/ciso-guide/log-review.md

 Aim for a review which is both **wide** and **deep**.
 By wide we mean that you should vary the time interval, time point, filters, etc., when reviewing log entries.
 By deep we mean that you should actually read and try to understand a sample of logs.

 1. Open up a browser and open the Compliant Kubernetes [logs](/compliantkubernetes/user-guide/logs/) of the cluster you are reviewing.
-This functionality is currently offered by OpenSearch or Kibana and Elasticsearch depending on version, but the procedure is the same.
+This functionality is currently offered by OpenSearch.
 2. Search for the following keywords on all indices -- i.e., search over each index pattern -- over the last review period: `error`, `failed`, `failure`, `deny`, `denied`, `blocked`, `invalid`, `expired`, `unable`, `unauthorized`, `bad`, `401`, `403`, `500`, `unknown`.
 Sample a few keywords you recently encountered during your work, e.g., `already installed` or `not found`; be creative and unpredictable.
 3. Vary the time point, the time interval, filters, etc.
 4. Go *wide*: For each query (index pattern, keyword, timepoint, time interval and filter combination), look at the timeline and see if there is an unexpected increase or decrease in the count of log lines.
 If you find any, focus your attention on those.